streamer-os/ml-diffucoder/README.md

 ### Inference
 The DiffuCoder models ([Base](https://huggingface.co/apple/DiffuCoder-7B-Base), [Instruct](https://huggingface.co/apple/DiffuCoder-7B-Instruct), and [cpGRPO](https://huggingface.co/apple/DiffuCoder-7B-cpGRPO)) are now available on HuggingFace.
 We'll be adding usage examples here shortly.

+**MLX support on Apple Silicon is in progress.
+We will make necessary updates to the repository once it is available.**

 ### Evaluation
 The diffusion inference algorithm is based on Dream-7B.
 The code evaluation is based on [Qwen2.5-Coder](https://github.com/QwenLM/Qwen2.5-Coder/tree/main/qwencoder-eval).